dgerabagi/data-curation-environment/flattened_repo.md

 The Parallel Co-Pilot Panel (PCPP) is a powerful tool, but its effectiveness relies on a structured set of planning and documentation artifacts.
 For a new user, bootstrapping this structure is a major hurdle.

 The goal of the "Cycle 0" onboarding experience is to automate this bootstrapping process.
-By capturing the user's high-level project scope and providing a curated set of best-practice **template artifacts** as a model, the extension will generate a prompt that instructs an AI to create a starter pack of essential **planning and documentation artifacts** for the user's new project.
-This introduces the user to the artifact-driven workflow and ensures the output is immediately parsable by the PCPP.
+The extension will capture the user's high-level project scope and generate a prompt that instructs an AI to create a starter pack of essential **planning and documentation artifacts**.
+As part of this process, it will also create a `README.md` file within the `src/Artifacts` directory that explains the artifact-driven workflow itself, providing meta-context to both the user and the AI.

 ## 2. User Flow

-1.  **Detection:** The extension detects a "fresh workspace" by confirming the absence of `src/Artifacts/A0.
-Master Artifact List.md`.
+1.  **Detection:** The extension detects a "fresh workspace" by confirming the absence of any `A0.*Master Artifact List.md` file in the `src/Artifacts/` directory.
 2.  **Cycle 0 UI:** The PCPP loads into a special "Cycle 0" view.
 It presents the user with an introduction and a single large text area for their "Project Scope".
 3.  **User Input:** The user describes their project's vision and goals.
 4.  **Generate Prompt & Artifacts:** The user clicks "Generate Initial Artifacts Prompt".
 5.  **Backend Process:**
     *   The backend `PromptService` constructs a unique `prompt.md` file.
-The prompt's static context will contain the content of all template artifacts (files prefixed with `T` in `src/Artifacts`).
+The prompt's static context will contain the content of all template artifacts (files prefixed with `T` in the extension's own artifacts).
-    *   The prompt instructs the AI to use the provided templates as a guide to create initial planning documents based on the user's scope.
+    *   The prompt instructs the AI to use the provided templates as a guide to create initial planning documents based on the user's scope, placing all generated artifacts within the `src/Artifacts/` directory.
-    *   It creates the `src/Artifacts` directory and a new, generically named **`A0.
-Master Artifact List.md`**.
+    *   **Crucially, it now creates `src/Artifacts/README.md`**, populated with the content from the extension's internal `A72.
+DCE - README for Artifacts.md`.
     *   It saves the user's "Project Scope" to a persistent field in `dce_history.json`.
 6.  **Transition to Cycle 1:** The frontend reloads its state.
-Since `A0` now exists, the `HistoryService` returns Cycle 1, and the UI transitions to the main PCPP interface.
+Since an `A0` file does not yet exist, the user is presented with a "Continue to Cycle 1" button.
+Clicking this transitions them to the main PCPP interface.
 7.  **User Action:** The user takes the generated `prompt.md` and uses it with their preferred LLM.
-8.  **First Iteration:** The user pastes the AI's response (which should contain the new, correctly formatted documentation artifacts) back into the PCPP's "Cycle 1" tab, and the standard iterative workflow begins.
+8.  **First Iteration:** The user pastes the AI's response (which should contain the new, correctly formatted documentation artifacts, including a project-specific `A0` file) back into the PCPP's "Cycle 1" tab.
+The standard iterative workflow begins.
-9.  **Return to Cycle 0:** The user can navigate back to Cycle 0 to view and edit their master project scope, which will then be used in subsequent `prompt.md` generations.
+9.  **Return to Cycle 0:** The user can click the "Project Plan" button to navigate back to Cycle 0 to view and edit their master project scope.
+A "Return to Cycles" button will take them back to their latest cycle.

-## 3. Meta-Context Injection Process (C156)
+## 3. Meta-Context Injection Process

 To ensure the AI can always generate perfectly parsable responses, the DCE injects "meta-context" into the prompts for all cycles *after* Cycle 0.
 This process is automatic and transparent to the user.

 -   **Cycle 0 (Bootstrapping):** Uses the curated `T` (template) artifacts as static context to guide the AI in creating initial *planning* documents for the user's project.
 The goal is to establish the project's structure.
--   **Cycle 1+ (Iterative Development):** The `prompt.service.ts` automatically reads and injects the following critical artifacts into the `<Cycle Context>` section of every generated `prompt.md`:
+-   **Cycle 1+ (Iterative Development):** The `prompt.service.ts` automatically reads and injects the following critical artifacts into the `<M3.
+Interaction Schema>` section of every generated `prompt.md`:
     -   **`A52.1 DCE - Parser Logic and AI Guidance.md`**: Contains the literal source code of the response parser, showing the AI exactly how its output will be interpreted.
     -   **`A52.2 DCE - Interaction Schema Source.md`**: Contains the canonical rules of interaction, ensuring the AI always has the latest formatting guidelines.

-This "metainterpretability" approach is key to the reliability of the DCE, as it makes the AI an informed partner in the development process.
 </file>

 <file path="src/Artifacts/A61.
 DCE - Phase 2 - Cycle History Management Plan.md">